harshit2k4/AudioProjects/README.md

 ## Requirements & Dependencies

 This project requires a C compiler (`gcc`) and the development header files for **libmad**, **libFLAC**, and **ALSA**.
+As of now, compilation and other support is available solely on Linux Environment.
+You can use others but it will be self-service way

 ### 1. Install Dependencies